Skip to content

 Can you pass me that book?

-While often it is possible to rewrite your sentences to avoid repeating words, sometimes it just doesn’t work.
+While it’s often possible to rewrite your sentences to avoid repeating words, sometimes it just doesn’t work.

 But I’m going astray.